10 things to do in Rome with kids

 The Leonardo Da Vinci Museum, at Via Conciliazione, 19, is the only museum in the world with more than 50 certified Da Vinci inventions, as well as a place where you can see some of his most famous paintings.

 Here you can discover how the mind of the Renaissance genius worked by operating his machines and learning about mechanics and physics, something that can be very interesting for both adults and teenagers.
+With tickets to the Leonardo Da Vinci Museum you will also have access to the subway pond.

 8. Unleash the adrenaline at the Rainbow MagicLand amusement park

-Rainbow MagicLand is a theme park located one hour from Rome, in the village of Valmontone, where you can find a wide range of 40 rides and shows, perfect for a day of thrills with the family.
+Rainbow MagicLand is a theme park located one hour from Rome, in the village of Valmontone, where you can find a wide range of 40 attractions and shows, perfect for a day of thrills with the family.

 To reach the Rainbow MagicLand amusement park, it is best to go by train or bus, both departing from Termini Station.
 As this is a full-day excursion, I recommend doing it only if you are staying in Rome for five days or more.